meterio/meter-sdk4j/README.md

 default package jar without dependencies,use -Pall to build all in one jar

 ## License
-Thor Java Client SDK is licensed under the MIT LICENSE, also included in LICENSE file in the repository.
+Meter Java Client SDK is licensed under the MIT LICENSE, also included in LICENSE file in the repository.
 - - - -

 ## Set blockchain nodes provider (http)